b-tao/b-tao/README.md

 # Hello, I'm Brian 👋
- I'm a Computer Science and Medicine student at Boston University, with strong interests in the intersection of these two disciplines, Applications of Machine Learning, and Full Stack Development.
+ I'm a Computer Science and Medicine student at Boston University, with strong interests in the intersection of these two disciplines.
 In my free time, I enjoy working on personal coding projects and contributing to open source projects.
 I'm always looking for new oppurtunies, feel free to reach out to me.